tmetsch/rusty_llm/README.md

   * 0.5.0 - support to [OpenAI like API](https://platform.openai.com/docs/api-reference/introduction).
   * 0.6.0 - version fixes.

-## Development

-Running the unittests can be annoying and "Failed to initialize LlamaBackend: BackendAlreadyInitialized" errors might show up.
-Best to run tests like this:

-    cargo test --lib  api::tests -- --test-threads=1

 ## Further reading

 Some of the following links can be useful: